-The Education section of your CV consists of your academic credentials and all applicable education - formal schooling, on-the-job training, and continuing education.
+The Education section of your CV or resume consists of your academic credentials and all applicable education - formal schooling, on-the-job training, and continuing education.
 Depending on your personal situation, this may include your high school, college, post-graduate degrees and ongoing coursework.
-Additionally, unless listed in a separate section of your CV, you will want to include any additional training programs (formal or informal), workshops, seminars, certificate programs, and other professional development.
+Additionally, unless listed in a separate section of your CV or resume, you will want to include any additional training programs (formal or informal), workshops, seminars, certificate programs, and other professional development.

-Though your education will always be of interest to a prospective employer, the importance and positioning of your Education section depends on the relevance of your degree to your job target, the details of your academic background, and the amount of professional experience you've gained since leaving school.
-If you are a recent graduate without much work experience, have a particularly impressive academic background or are targeting a position that requires a particular degree or certification, place the Education section toward the beginning of your CV.
-In most other cases, you will want to place your Education section toward the end of your CV.
+Though your education will always be of interest to a prospective employer, the importance and positioning of your Education section depend on the relevance of your degree to your job target, the details of your academic background, and the amount of professional experience you've gained since leaving school.
+If you are a recent graduate without much work experience, have a particularly impressive academic background or are targeting a position that requires a particular degree or certification, places the Education section toward the beginning of your CV or resume.
+In most other cases, you will want to place your Education section toward the end of your CV or resume.

 Describing Your Educational Background

 The general rule is to list degrees in reverse chronological order, listing your highest degree first.
 Once you have received a college or university degree, you no longer need to list your high school degree.